Yuheng-Li/sceneGAN/data/ade20k/readme.md

 In order to get same files folder for our 150 classes one, please run get_files150.py.
 And files150 folder is a placehoder <br />

+If you only want to get same structrue as full_data just for a specific scene (say bedroom), run get_scene_data.py <br />